Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 ## Managing Collaborators

+### Listing all Collaborators

+Using the Dashboard:
+- Go to the **Collaborators** tab
+- If you already have collaborators, you'll see a consolidated list of all the users who are collaborating on your apps

-### Listing Collaborators
+### Listing Collaborators of an app

-Using the Dashboard
+Using the dashboard:

-- Go to your application that needs a new collaborator
+- Go to your application dashboard
-- Go to the Settings tab
+- Go to **Settings** tab
-- You will automatically be taken to the Collaborators menu
+- You will automatically be taken to the collaborators menu

 Using the Command Line
 ```shell
 scalingo --app my-app collaborators
 ```

 ### Adding a Collaborator

+{% note %}
+While the main Collaborators page provides a consolidated list, collaborators are managed individually for each application.
+{% endnote %}

 Using the Dashboard